ddella/WebSocket/certificate.md

 You can generate two types of certificate,
 1. a self-signed certificate.
 2. a certificate signed by your private CA.
 >For this workshop both will work just fine.
-Just do one.
-No need to do both but that won't do any harm.
+Just do one of the preceding steps, it won't do any harm if you do both.

 3. The last step is to **trust** the cetificate you created.